Bibilidibipi/Jugglog/README.md

 ### Phase 5: Log Practice and Learning, View History (~3 days)
 Practice and learning information will require a database migration and rails associations.
 For history viewing, I'll add a Backbone view that's populated by the last week of practice associations.
 By the end of this phase, users will be able to log practice and learning of patterns from the pattern show page, and view a history of the days they've practiced.

 [Details][phase-five]

 ### Bonus Features (TBD)
 - [ ] User avatars
+- [ ] User bio
 - [ ] 'Streak' indicator (consecutive days of logged practice)
 - [ ] User rank based on logged practice among those they follow
 - [ ] Infinite scroll for other users index